Crop rotation: Carbon sequestration

-Studies have shown that crop rotations greatly increase soil organic carbon (SOC) content, the main constituent of soil organic matter.
+Crop rotations greatly increase soil organic carbon (SOC) content, the main constituent of soil organic matter.
 Carbon, along with hydrogen and oxygen, is a macronutrient for plants.
 Highly diverse rotations spanning long periods of time have shown to be even more effective in increasing SOC, while soil disturbances (e.g. from tillage) are responsible for exponential decline in SOC levels.
 In Brazil, conversion to no-till methods combined with intensive crop rotations has been shown an SOC sequestration rate of 0.41 tonnes per hectare per year.

 In addition to enhancing crop productivity, sequestration of atmospheric carbon has great implications in reducing rates of climate change by removing carbon dioxide from the air.

 Nitrogen fixing

-Rotating crops adds nutrients to the soil.
-Legumes, plants of the family Fabaceae, for instance, have nodules on their roots which contain nitrogen-fixing bacteria called rhizobia.
+Rotations can add nutrients to the soil.
+Legumes, plants of the family Fabaceae, have nodules on their roots which contain nitrogen-fixing bacteria called rhizobia.
 During a process called nodulation, the rhizobia bacteria use nutrients and water provided by the plant to convert atmospheric nitrogen into ammonia, which is then converted into an organic compound that the plant can use as its nitrogen source.
 It therefore makes good sense agriculturally to alternate them with cereals (family Poaceae) and other plants that require nitrates.
 How much nitrogen made available to the plants depends on factors such as the kind of legume, the effectiveness of rhizobia bacteria, soil conditions, and the availability of elements necessary for plant food.

 Pathogen and pest control

-Crop rotation is also used to control pests and diseases that can become established in the soil over time.
+Crop rotation helps to control pests and diseases that can become established in the soil over time.
 The changing of crops in a sequence decreases the population level of pests by (1) interrupting pest life cycles and (2) interrupting pest habitat.
 Plants within the same taxonomic family tend to have similar pests and pathogens.
 By regularly changing crops and keeping the soil occupied by cover crops instead of lying fallow, pest cycles can be broken or limited, especially cycles that benefit from overwintering in residue.
-For example, root-knot nematode is a serious problem for some plants in warm climates and sandy soils, where it slowly builds up to high levels in the soil, and can severely damage plant productivity by cutting off circulation from the plant roots.
-Growing a crop that is not a host for root-knot nematode for one season greatly reduces the level of the nematode in the soil, thus making it possible to grow a susceptible crop the following season without needing soil fumigation.

-This principle is of particular use in organic farming, where pest control must be achieved without synthetic pesticides.
+This principle is used in organic farming, where pest control must be achieved without synthetic pesticides.